jongwooo/gatsby-starter-typescript/README.md

 ### Running Tests

-To run Jest tests on the project, run `npm test` on the command line.
+To run Jest tests on the project, run `yarn test` on the command line.

 ## ❗ Code of Conduct